archicoder22/archicoder22/README.md

 #### Experience
 I’m currently enrolled on **Software Engineering Bootcamp**.
 I am due to finish in few weeks and I breeze through with an **average score of 99%**
+Bootcamp content:
-●	Working with OOP (classes and inheritance), functions, external data sources ●	String handling, list manipulation, variables and control structures ●	Using version control (Git)
+*	Working with OOP (classes and inheritance), functions, external data sources ●	String handling, list manipulation, variables and control structures ●	Using version control (Git)
 ●	Debugging